Free Primary Mathematics Practice

 The 10 sections move from core number foundations into fractions, decimals, algebraic thinking, shape properties, mensuration, measurement, and data interpretation.
 This helps parents, teachers, and learners focus revision more precisely instead of treating mathematics as one broad undifferentiated topic.

-For best results, practise regularly, review weak areas honestly, and return to earlier sections after improvement.
+For best results, begin with the free exercises, practise regularly, review weak areas honestly, and return to earlier sections after improvement.
+Learners who need a more intensive exam-readiness routine can move to the premium version using an access code.
 That kind of deliberate repetition leads to stronger speed, better accuracy, and greater confidence in school and entrance examinations.

 • Ideal for targeted revision by topic rather than random question practice.